zurichat/zc_core/README.md

 ```bash
 $ mongod
 ```

 2. Create and populate a `.env` file with its keys corresponding values as listed in `example.env`
 3. Run zc_core from project root directory
 ```bash
 $ cd /path/to/zc_core
 $ go run main.go
 ```
-### Usage

 ### Testing
-1. Lint checks are done with golangci-lint
+1. Lint checks are done with [golangci-lint](https://golangci-lint.run/) - an aggregator of linters
 ```bash
 $ cd /path/to/zc_core
 $ golangci-lint run